tueimage/essential-skills/python-essentials.md

 ###### Exercises

-1. Write a function that takes a circle's radius as its argument and returns the circle's surface area and circumference.
+* Write a function that takes a circle's radius as its argument and returns the circle's surface area and circumference.
 Call the function to check if it works.

-    * Code:
+    <details><summary>Answer</summary><p>
     ```python
     PI = 3.141592654